 Candidates must successfully complete their designated program and have an acceptable GPA for the entirety of their coursework (2.50 minimum cumulative GPA).
 They must also have an acceptable GPA for professional education courses (2.75), their specific program courses (2.75), and their subject or field endorsement courses (2.75 for middle level and secondary candidates).
 Candidates must successfully complete both of their student teaching placements and be recommended by their cooperating teacher and their university supervisor.
 Elementary candidates must take the PRAXIS II - EECIA.
 Passing the test with the state minimum is not a requirement for graduation.

-Section 2 - Rule 24 Matrix
+Section 2 - Alignment of NDE Rule 24 Standards and Assessments